CYBIRD-D/FREE-LLM-API-Provider/readme.md

 # Free LLM API Provider
-This is a list of free llm providers and their rate usage limits.
+This is a list of free llm providers and their rate usage limits.</br>
+免费llm api平台（包括cn平台）

 You may also want to read:
 - [**How to Choose Your LLM?**](https://github.com/CYBIRD-D/How-to-Choose-your-LLM-Model-for-translation/blob/main/README_en.md)